-All Saints has a standalone policy; the purpose of online safety policy is to:
+All Saints Catholic High School has a standalone online safety policy; the purpose of online safety policy is to:

-- Safeguard and protect all members of All Saints Catholic High School community online. - Identify approaches to educate and raise awareness of online safety throughout the community. - Enable all staff to work safely and responsibly, to role model positive behaviour online and to manage professional standards and practice when using technology. - Identify clear procedures to use when responding to online safety concerns.
+- Have robust processes in place (including filtering and monitoring) to ensure the online safety of pupils, staff, volunteers and governors - Protect and educate the whole school community in its safe and responsible use of technology, including mobile and smart technology (which we refer to as 'mobile phones') - Set clear guidelines for the use of mobile phones for the whole school community - Establish clear mechanisms to identify, intervene in and escalate any incidents or concerns, where appropriate - Safeguard and protect all members of All Saints Catholic High School community online. - Identify approaches to educate and raise awareness of online safety throughout the community. - Enable all staff to work safely and responsibly, to role model positive behaviour online and to manage professional standards and practice when using technology. - Identify clear procedures to use when responding to online safety concerns.